moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 This proposal is to make all tokens to encode routable information about object to which the token is attached.
-This document does focus specifically first on tokens that are required to be made routable in the Phase 4: Personal Access Token, CI Job Token and CI Runner Token:
+This document does focus specifically first on tokens that are required to be made routable in the Phase 4: [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), [CI/CD Job Token](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html) and [Runner Authentication Token](https://docs.gitlab.com/ee/security/tokens/#runner-authentication-tokens):

 - Currently tokens are generated with the follow pattern: `<prefix>-<random-string>`.
 - The Routable Token would change the `<random-string>` to become a `<payload>`.
 Likely, the `<payload>` will have a longer length then the previous `<random-string>`, due to the need to encode more information.